You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 ATMs: I couldn’t find a free ATM during our stay in The Philippines.
 All cash machines charged me 250 pesos (about 4,15 EUR/4,50 USD) per transaction.
 What helps cut down the cost, is using a bank card with no or a low withdrawal fee and a good exchange rate, like Wise.

 Transport: The main public transport in the Philippines is Jeepneys.
 They are converted jeeps, often colorful which you can wave down.
-For larger distances, you can use busses.
+For larger distances, you can use buses.
 To move between islands, you can take ferries for shorter distances between neighboring islands, but often it will be necessary to fly.
 For shorter distances, you can use tricycles to move around.
 Make sure to negotiate rates though!

 Food: The Philippines is not known for its cuisine.
 That doesn’t mean there is no good food in the Philippines, quite the contrary, but don’t expect a foodscene like in other Southeast Asian countries like Thailand.
 Popular dishes include Adobo (meat in a soy-based sauce) and lechón (roasted pork) with rice.
 Breakfast generally consists of a type of meat of your choosing, rice, and an egg.
-Fast food restaurants offering fried chicken and french fries are also popular and of course, you can find many restaurants offering different types of food.
+Fast food restaurants offering fried chicken and french fries are also popular and of course, you can also find western style restaurants offering different types of food.

 When to visit the Philippines